 The overall accreditation approach for potential data processors, as well as those for researchers and research projects, is set out in the statutory Research Code of Practice and Accreditation Criteria.
 This sets out that a processor must:

 i.
 Meet appropriate cross-government standards for the secure holding of sensitive data (personal information);

 iii.
 Agree to publish and maintain appropriate data policies;

 v.
 The processor must agree to its inclusion on a public register

 Apply for Digital Economy Act Processor Accreditation

 The UK Statistics Authority has developed an accreditation process which assesses potential processors against the security controls required for the security standard of ISO 27001.
-Potential data processors will need to complete evidence-based compliance assessments to ensure they can demonstrate sufficient security and technical controls, their staff have the appropriate skills and experience to be accredited as a data processor under the Digital Economy Act, and they are willing to be included on a public register.
+In addition, potential processors will be routinely assessed against data capability controls and will be expected to demonstrate a level of maturity based on practices they have implemented.
+Potential data processors will need to complete evidence-based compliance assessments to ensure they can demonstrate sufficient security and technical controls, data capability controls, their staff have the appropriate skills and experience to be accredited as a data processor under the Digital Economy Act, and they are willing to be included on a public register.
 These assessments are reviewed by the relevant UK Statistics Authority teams who will also undertake a site visit.
 For further information or to apply to become an accredited processor, please email Research.Accreditation@statistics.gov.uk.

 Documents for Download

 Data Capability accreditation